+- 4.2.1 Ex-officio members comprise the:

+- a.
+Vice-Chancellor;

+- b.
+Pro-Vice-Chancellors;

-- 4.2.1 Ex-officio Members comprise the: - a.
-Vice-Chancellor: - b.
-Pro-Vice-Chancellors: - c.
-Professors of the University; - d.
-Directors of Education, Directors of Research, Directors of Theme - e.
-Academic Registrar; - f.
-Director of Student Experience - g.
-Director of Research and Innovation - h.
-Librarian; - Director of IT: - President of the Cranfield Students' Association; and - k. holders of such other posts in the University or in bodies associated with the University (including at least one senior member of the Staff with responsibility for Student affairs), as may be approved by Senate. - 4.2.2 Elected Members - Members of the Academic Staff (not being ex-officio members of Senate), elected by the members of the Academic Staff. - 4.2.3 The election of members of Academic Staff to membership of Senate will be conducted on a campus basis. - 4.2.4 The number of elected members of Senate for each campus will be equal to one-third, or the nearest whole number lower than one-third, of the number of ex-officio and co-opted members of Senate on each campus. - 4.2.5 The election of members of Senate will be made by the members of the Academic Staff (excluding ex-officio and co-opted members of Senate) as a whole: every such elector will be entitled to be nominated as a candidate, and to nominate and to vote for as many candidates as he pleases. - 4.2.6 Elections will be conducted by the Secretary of Senate, who will determine the procedure and timetable, provided that: - a. a period of not less than ten days elapses between a requestfor nominations and the closing date for their receipt; - b. each candidate is nominated by two electors; - c. the period for voting is not less than ten days; - d. the system of transmitting, verifying and counting voting papers ensures a secret ballot; and - e. the election is by means of an alternative preference system. - 4.2.7 Co-opted Members
+- c.
+Professors of the University;

+- d.
+Directors of Education, Directors of Research, Directors of Theme;

+- e.
+Academic Registrar;

+- f.
+Director of Student Experience;

+- g.
+Director of Research and Innovation;

+- h.
+Librarian;

+- i.
+Director of IT;

+- j.
+President of the Cranfield Students' Association; and

+- k. holders of such other posts in the University or in bodies associated with the University (including at least one senior member of the Staff with responsibility for student affairs), as may be approved by Senate.

+- 4.2.2 Elected members

+Members of the academic staff (not being ex-officio members of Senate), elected by the members of the academic staff.

+- 4.2.3 The number of elected members of Senate will be equal to one-third, or the nearest whole number lower than one-third, of the number of ex-officio and co-opted members of Senate. - 4.2.4 The election of members of Senate will be made by the members of the academic staff (excluding ex-officio and co-opted members of Senate) as a whole; every such elector will be entitled to be nominated as a candidate. - 4.2.5 Elections will be conducted by the Secretary of Senate, who will determine the procedure and timetable, provided that: - a. a period of not less than ten days elapses between a request for nominations and the closing date for their receipt; - b. each candidate is nominated by two electors; - c. the period for voting is not less than ten days; and - d. the system of transmitting, verifying and counting voting papers ensures a secret ballot.

+4.2.6 Co-opted members

-Up to seven students nominated by the Cranfield Students Association and five people co-opted by Senate.
+Up to seven students nominated by the Cranfield Students' Association and five people co-opted by Senate.

-- 4.2.8 Co-opted members will hold office for a period, not exceeding one year, as specified at the time of their co-option. - 4.2.9 The Vice-Chancellor will be the Chair of Senate and the Pro-Vice-Chancellors will be the Deputy Chairs of Senate.
+4.2.7 Co-opted members will hold office for a period, not exceeding one year, as specified at the time of their co-option.

+4.2.8 The Vice-Chancellor will be the Chair of Senate and the Pro-Vice-Chancellors will be the Deputy Chairs of Senate.